 Here's a list of errors you might get when using Media Proxy:

 You did not register a Media Proxy domain for your sites by dropping us a line at firstname.lastname@example.org.

 You tried fetching a file from a domain that was not allowed.
 Check settings or contact us to add the domain as allowed for your account.

 Your prefix was added to an invalid URL.
 Consider checking that URL.

 You tried fetching an unreachable file.
 Consider checking its URL.

 A problem occurred when trying to upload a file to our storage.
-Perform another try sometime later or contact us.
+Try again later and if it didn't help you always can contact us.